Conformal prediction with local weights: randomization enables local guarantees: Abstract

 In this work, we consider the problem of building distribution-free prediction intervals with finite-sample conditional coverage guarantees.
-Conformal prediction (CP) is an increasingly popular framework for building prediction intervals with distribution-free guarantees, but these guarantees only ensure marginal coverage: the probability of coverage is averaged over a random draw of both the training and test data, meaning that there might be substantial undercoverage within certain subpopulations.
+Conformal prediction (CP) is an increasingly popular framework for building such intervals with distribution-free guarantees, but these guarantees only ensure marginal coverage: the probability of coverage is averaged over both the training and test data, meaning that there might be substantial undercoverage within certain subpopulations.
 Instead, ideally we would want to have local coverage guarantees that hold for each possible value of the test point's features.
-While the impossibility of achieving pointwise local coverage is well established in the literature, many variants of conformal prediction algorithm show favorable local coverage properties empirically.
+While the impossibility of achieving pointwise local coverage is well established in the literature, many variants of conformal prediction algorithm show favourable local coverage properties empirically.
 Relaxing the definition of local coverage can allow for a theoretical understanding of this empirical phenomenon.

-We aim to bridge this gap between theoretical validation and empirical performance by proving achievable and interpretable guarantees for a relaxed notion of local coverage.
-Building on the localized CP method of \citet{guan2023localized} and the weighted CP framework of \citet{tibshirani2019conformal}, we propose a new method, randomly-localized conformal prediction (RLCP), which returns prediction intervals that are not only marginally valid but also achieve a relaxed local coverage guarantee and guarantees under covariate shift.
+We propose randomly-localized conformal prediction (RLCP), a method that builds on localized CP and weighted CP techniques to return prediction intervals that are not only marginally valid but also offer relaxed local coverage guarantees and validity under covariate shift.
 Through a series of simulations and real data experiments, we validate these coverage guarantees of RLCP while comparing it with the other local conformal prediction methods.